OmarSalah95/Data-Visualizer/ReadMe.txt

     This will be used to parse and compare Weather data stored in CSV format. world_population
-    This is used to parse through Json files and map world population counts to a redered visual.
+    This is used to parse through Json files and map world population counts to a redered visual. country_codes
+    Stores fucntion to search and apply the country code. countries
+    produces the list of countries used in other files. americas
+    Renders and highlights the Americas in a seperats generated svg file.